 Sometimes your destination country will require that you have a vaccination certificate against certain diseases.
 For example, if you are travelling to Australia and are coming via a country that has Yellow Fever they will require your vaccination certificate upon arrival.

-As soon as you have booked your flights, check if you need any vaccinations.
+Check with your doctor if you are up to date with vaccinations as soon as you have booked your flights.
 Some of them need to be done up to 6 weeks in advance.

 4. Do a little bit of basic planning

-I love being spontaneous when I travel.
+I love being spontaneous when I travel, but I’m fully aware that I’m in the minority.
 Although I’m not an advocate for planning to the Nth degree on any of my trips, I do always have a list of main points of interest in each country.

-My three go-to areas for basic research are;
+My three go-to areas for basic research and stress free travel are;

 The best money deals are usually found online AND bought in advance.
 I’ve yet to find one particular company that I use every time as they all have different deals and offers.
 As a general rule and from personal experience, Supermarkets usually have the best rates.